GAMES-UChile/mogptk/README.md

 ## Documentation
 See the [API documentation](https://games-uchile.github.io/mogptk/) for documentation of our toolkit, including usage and examples of functions and classes.

-## Authors
-- Taco de Wolff
-- Alejandro Cuevas
-- Felipe Tobar

-## Users
-This is a list of users of this toolbox, feel free to add your project!

 ## Contributing
 We accept and encourage contributions to the toolkit in the form of pull requests (PRs), bug reports and discussions (GitHub issues).
-It is adviced to start an open discussion before proposing large PRs.
-For small PRs we suggest that they address only one issue or add one new feature.
+Please consider starting an open discussion before proposing large PRs.
+For small PRs, we suggest that they address only one issue or add one new feature.
 All PRs should keep documentation and notebooks up to date.
+For more details, see our [Contribution Guidelines](CONTRIBUTING.md).

-## Citing
+## Citing MOGPTK
-Please use our publication at arXiv to cite our toolkit: [MOGPTK: The Multi-Output Gaussian Process Toolkit](https://doi.org/10.1016/j.neucom.2020.09.085).
+Please refer to the publication in Neurocomputing [MOGPTK: The Multi-Output Gaussian Process Toolkit](https://doi.org/10.1016/j.neucom.2020.09.085).
 We recommend the following BibTeX entry:

 ```
 @article{mogptk,